infinitegriduu/pAI-token/README.md

 #### 1. Market Volatility

 **Risk Description:**
-pAI's value is affected by market sentiment and may experience severe volatility.
+pAI's value is subject to market sentiment, potentially experiencing severe fluctuations.

 **Mitigation Measures:**

 - Diversified application scenarios
-- Stable tokenomics model
+- Stable token economic model
-- Long-term value accumulation mechanism
+- Long-term value accumulation mechanisms

 #### 2. Initial Concentration

 **Risk Description:**
-49% initial allocation may lead to token concentration, affecting decentralization.
+66.67% initial allocation may lead to token concentration, affecting decentralization.

 **Mitigation Measures:**

 - Transparent allocation plan
-- Lock-up mechanism
+- Lockup mechanisms
 - Community oversight
-- Gradual dispersion of holdings
+- Gradual holder dispersion

-#### 3. Rapid Depletion of Release Pool
+#### 3. Rapid Vesting Pool Depletion

 **Risk Description:**
-If there are too many active miners, the 10M release pool may deplete quickly.
+If too many miners are active, the 10M vesting pool may deplete quickly.

 **Mitigation Measures:**

 - Monitor pool balance
-- Dynamically adjust release parameters
 - Community governance decisions
+- Economic model adjustments

-### Competition Risks
+### Competitive Risks

 #### 1. Hash Power Monopoly

 **Risk Description:**
 Large hash power miners may monopolize traditional PoW, affecting fairness.

 **Mitigation Measures:**

-- Dual-track system disperses risk
+- Dual-track design disperses risk
 - Adaptive difficulty adjustment
-- Decentralized mining pools
+- Decentralized pool mining

-#### 2. Competition from Similar Projects
+#### 2. Same-Type Project Competition

 **Risk Description:**
-Other AI + blockchain projects may divert users and funds.
+Other AI + blockchain projects may divert users and capital.

 **Mitigation Measures:**

-- Technical innovation advantages
+- Technological innovation advantages
 - Early community building
-- Application scenario implementation
+- Application deployment
-- Cooperation over competition
+- Collaboration over competition

 ### Regulatory Risks

 #### 1. Securities Classification

 **Risk Description:**
-May be classified as a security, facing regulatory pressure.
+May be classified as securities, facing regulatory pressure.

 **Mitigation Measures:**

 - PoW mining mechanism (classified as commodity)
 - Decentralized governance
-- No ICO/premine
+- No ICO/pre-mining
 - Legal compliance consultation

-#### 2. Energy Consumption Controversy
+#### 2. Energy Consumption Criticism

 **Risk Description:**
-Energy consumption of PoW mining may be criticized.
+PoW mining energy consumption may face criticism.

 **Mitigation Measures:**

-- Explore green computing power solutions
+- Explore green computing solutions
 - Emphasize security value
-- Consider hybrid consensus mechanism in future
-- AI computation integration solution
+- AI computing integration solutions

 ---

-## FAQ
+## Frequently Asked Questions (FAQ)

 ### Basic Questions

 **Q1: Does pAI have its own blockchain?**
 A: No. pAI exists as a smart contract on the Ethereum blockchain.
 This allows it to leverage a faster, more secure, and modern cryptographic environment while maintaining full compatibility with the Ethereum ecosystem.

-**Q2: What is the total supply of pAI?**
+**Q2: What is pAI's total supply?**
-A: The total supply is 100,000,000 pAI (100 million), with no additional issuance.
+A: Total supply is 150,000,000 pAI (150 million), never to be increased.

 **Q3: How to obtain pAI?**
-A: There are three ways:
+A: Three ways:

 1. Participate in traditional PoW mining (instant rewards)
-2. Participate in linear release mining (delayed rewards)
+2. Participate in linear vesting mining (delayed rewards)
 3. Purchase on DEX (such as Uniswap, SushiSwap)

-### Mining Related
+### Mining-Related

-**Q4: What is the difference between traditional PoW and linear release mining?**
+**Q4: What's the difference between traditional PoW and linear vesting mining?**
 A:

 - **Traditional PoW**: Instant rewards, intense competition, suitable for professional miners
-- **Linear Release**: Delayed rewards, moderate competition, suitable for long-term holders
+- **Linear Vesting**: Delayed rewards, moderate competition, suitable for long-term holders
-- Can participate in both types of mining simultaneously
+- Can participate in both simultaneously

 **Q5: How does pool mining work?**
-A: Essentially the same as classic Bitcoin pool mining, except that pAI pools must pay gas fees to the Ethereum network.
-Pools submit solutions on behalf of miners and distribute rewards according to contribution.
+A: Essentially the same as classic Bitcoin pool mining, except pAI pools must pay gas to Ethereum.
+Pools submit solutions on behalf of miners and distribute rewards according to contributions.

-**Q6: How often is difficulty updated?**
+**Q6: How often does difficulty adjust?**
-A: Traditional PoW mining updates every 2048 epochs.
-The "difficulty" of linear release mining is the same as traditional PoW, but the reward mechanism is different.
+A: Traditional PoW mining adjusts every 2048 epochs.
+Linear vesting mining's "difficulty" is the same as traditional PoW, but the reward mechanism differs.

-**Q7: How is difficulty updated?**
+**Q7: How is difficulty adjusted?**
-A: Difficulty may increase by up to 100% or decrease by 50%, targeting approximately 8 minutes (40 Ethereum blocks) per pAI epoch.
+A: Difficulty may increase by maximum 100% or decrease by maximum 50%, targeting approximately 8 minutes (40 Ethereum blocks) per pAI epoch.

-**Q8: Will there be reward halving events?
-When?**
+**Q8: Are there halving events?
+When do they occur?**
 A: Yes.
-Traditional PoW mining halves when reaching specific supply stages:
+Traditional PoW mining halves when reaching specific supply milestones:

-- Era 0 → Era 1: 69.5M tokens
+- Era 0 → Era 1: 120M tokens
-- Era 1 → Era 2: 79.75M tokens
+- Era 1 → Era 2: 130M tokens
 - Total of 7 halvings

-**Q9: How many hash power submissions are needed per day for linear release mining?**
+**Q9: How many hash power submissions per day for linear vesting mining?**
-A: It is recommended to submit at least 10 valid hash power proofs per day to receive full rewards.
-Less than 10 submissions will result in proportionally reduced rewards.
+A: Recommend submitting at least 10 valid hash power proofs daily to receive full rewards.
+Fewer than 10 results in proportionally reduced rewards.

-**Q10: How often can linear release rewards be claimed?**
+**Q10: How often can linear vesting rewards be claimed?**
-A: Can be claimed after waiting at least 1 day.
-The longer the wait, the more accumulated rewards, but requires submitting more hash power proofs accordingly.
+A: Can claim after waiting minimum 1 day.
+Longer waits accumulate more rewards but require proportionally more hash power submissions.

 ### Technical Questions

-**Q11: What hashing algorithm does pAI use?**
+**Q11: What hash algorithm does pAI use?**
-A: Uses double Keccak256 (SHA3) algorithm, similar to Bitcoin's double SHA256.
+A: Uses dual Keccak256 (SHA3) hashing, similar to Bitcoin's dual SHA256.

-**Q12: What kind of hardware do I need for mining?**
+**Q12: What hardware is needed for mining?**
 A:

-- **Traditional PoW**: Recommended GPU mining (such as NVIDIA RTX series)
+- **Traditional PoW**: GPU mining recommended (e.g., NVIDIA RTX series)
-- **Linear Release**: CPU mining is sufficient (low-frequency submission)
+- **Linear Vesting**: CPU mining sufficient (low-frequency submissions)

-**Q13: Which wallets does pAI support?**
+**Q13: What wallets does pAI support?**
 A: Supports all ERC20-compatible wallets, including:

 - Metamask